+There’s nothing worse than suufering from Nausea After Drinking Water.
 To the naked eye, the water you are about to drink may look clean.
 But what is actually in the water?
 Do you know about nitrates or levels of TDS or even toxins in there?
 We did an awesome article hamster filmy on Just how safe is your drinking water, where we looked at all the possible different contaminants that may be found in water.
 You can read this piece here.

 The importance of water for human beings is next to air.
 The initial building block of every single bodily process is water.
 Just consider this: every cell, organ, muscle tissue, etc. is entirely composed of water.
 However, there are people who cannot stomach the taste of water and report feeling nauseous after drinking just a few sips or more of this essential liquid.

 Some symptoms such as nausea coincide with the intake of water, but what actually happens inside the body that precipitates the adverse reactions and what can be done to overcome them?